 You need to determine what metrics you want to track and how.
 Metrics can include the number of wishlist sign ups, sales, how many players click on your steam page link in their Steam client or external site like Facebook and Twitter.
 Tracking this data will give you a clear idea if changes are working after applying them.
 If your game is not out yet its likely you will become pretty obsessed with your wishlist sign ups in particular.
 There is a lot of analysis that can be done here but it's important to note that the quality and value of wishlists vary greatly from game to game and are not a completely reliable indicator of success.
 That being said, wishlists remain a key factor in the success of your game as Steam themselves use this to determine your popularity and whether to feature your game in other areas of the site.

-Optimizing your steam page is all about getting found.
-That is what the whole process boils down to: findability.
-There are many ways to get noticed but you also need to show players that they will enjoy playing your game if they buy it, so ultimately this should be a key focus of yours when going through with optimizing your Steam page.
+Steam Page Optimisation is all about getting found.
+That is what the whole process boils down to findability.
+There are many ways to get noticed but you also need to show players that they will enjoy playing your game if they buy it, so ultimately this should be a key focus of yours when going through with optimising your Steam page.